-Based on the prescribed calculation methodology of the PRIIPs RTS Annex VI, PRIIPs manufacturers have to calculate the total amount of costs on an annualised basis.
+Based on the prescribed calculation methodology of the PRIIPs RTS Annex VI, PRIIPs manufacturers have to calculate the total amount of costs on an annualised basis, for standardised investments (usually either €10,000 lump sums or €1,000 p.a. for recommended holding periods).
 This means that PRIIPs manufacturers have insight in (i) one-off costs; (ii) ongoing costs, which include transaction related costs and charges and (iii) incidental costs.
 In order to calculate the reduction in yield this total amount of costs is turned into values that reflect the annualised impact on return per year at the recommended holding period.
-Firms could use this raw annualised data as the basis for the MiFID II cost calculation, while they could also use the PRIIPs annualised Reduction In Yield (RIY) indicator.
-Unless this annualised data is already publicly available, it is probable that an investment firm will have to liaise with the PRIIPs manufacturers to obtain such data.
+Firms could use this raw annualised data as the basis for the MiFID II cost calculation, and they could also use the PRIIPs annualised Reduction in Yield (RIY) indicator.
+For investment amounts different from the abovementioned standardised ones or for products with non-linear charging structures (linear charging structures being understood as where the charges increase in direct proportion to the size of the investment) where investment amounts are different from the abovementioned standardised ones, firms would need to amend the PRIIPs KID data or indicator depending in particular on these charging structures.
+Once the firm has adjusted the raw annualised data or the RIY indicator in such way that it reflects the costs and charges associated with the amount that actually will be invested, it could use either the adjusted raw annualised data or the adjusted RIY indicator as the basis for the MiFID II costs and charges calculation.
+Unless all relevant annualised data is already publicly available, it is probable that an investment firm will have to liaise with the PRIIPs manufacturers to obtain such data.

-With regard to inducements, ESMA is aware of the fact that PRIIPs manufacturers are required to present inducements as costs of the PRIIP, mentioned separately from other costs in the KID.
 As investment firms need to include inducements in the costs of the investment services, any inducements mentioned as costs of the PRIIP should be added to the costs of the investment services and deducted from the costs of the PRIIP (as mentioned in the KID).